 There’s More Than One Type of THC!

-Even though cannabinoids can have significantly different effects, it is only minuscule chemical changes that cause it.
-A lot of people don’t realize that there are multiple forms of THC.
+However, most people don’t realize that there are multiple forms of THC.
 Delta-9 THC is the one we’re most familiar with, as it is usually the most abundant cannabinoid in marijuana.

 It’s possible that Delta-8 could provide similar potential therapeutic effects to delta-9.

-Delta-8 is almost identical to delta-9.
+Chemical variations of d9 THC include THCA, THCV, THCP, THCC, delta-10, and delta-8.
+Structurally, Delta-8 is almost identical to delta-9.
 The main difference is that delta-8’s double bond occurs on the eighth carbon in the chain of carbon atoms.
 Delta-9, as the name suggests, has its double bond on the ninth carbon.
 This seemingly tiny difference has a significant impact on how each cannabinoid impacts the body.
 While both cause intoxication, delta-8’s effects are milder.

 How Do THC Drug Tests Work?